haochen-zeng/mosquinotes/Computer Science/Pointer data type.md

 MyIntegerPointer <- @Number1
 Number2 <- MyIntegerPointer^ * 2
 ```

-Not all programming languages offer support it.
-Those languages that do so will have their own version of the symbolism illustrated above with `^` and `@`.

 Advanced topic:
 Because arithmetic can be performed on [[Pointer variable]], it is possible to use [[Pointer variable]] to construct dynamically varying data structure.